TorchSpatial: A Location Encoding Framework and Benchmark for Spatial Representation Learning: Framework and Benchmark

 \item \textbf{MOSAIKS forest cover:} According to \cite{rolf2021generalizable}, forest in this dataset is defined as vegetation greater than 5 meters in height, and measurements of forest cover are given at a raw resolution of roughly 30m by 30m.
 The estimation of forest cover rate was achieved by analysis of multiple spectral bands of remote sensing imagery, other than RGB bands used in this dataset.
 After similar data cleaning and preprocessing step, we get 498,106 observations at the global level.

 \item \textbf{MOSAIKS nightlight luminosity:} Like forest cover rate, nightlight luminosity is also derived from satellite imagery, but not the RGB bands that most computer vision models work on, nor daytime remote sensing images we use as inputs in our benchmark.
 Specifically, luminosity in this dataset refers to the average radiance at night in 2015, provided by the Visible Infrared Imaging Radiometer Suite (VIIRS).
-Following the same data preprocess step, we offer 492226 observations of nightlight luminosity with corresponding satellite images.
+Following the same data preprocess step, we offer 492,226 observations of nightlight luminosity with corresponding satellite images.

 \item \textbf{MOSAIKS elevation:} Similarly, Satellite RGB bands are used to predict the elevation at the corresponding location.
 Following the same data preprocess step, we offer 498,115 elevation observations.
 To align with the settings of MOSAIKS, we did not apply a log transformation on elevation labels.
-The underlying data behind this dataset mainly comes from the Shuttle Radar Topography Mission (SRTM) at NASA's Jet Propulsion Laboratory (JPL), in addition to other open data projects. \end{enumerate} For all those \numimgregdata{} datasets, we set a train/test dataset split with an 80:20 ratio and provide an option to resample the training dataset at any user-defined proportion for the convenience of users.
-Interestingly, locations have not been used as additional features for geo-aware image regression in the original MOSAIKS paper \cite{rolf2021generalizable}.
-Here, we will use these datasets to investigate the performance of various location encoders provided by our \package{} model framework.
+The underlying data behind this dataset mainly comes from the Shuttle Radar Topography Mission (SRTM) at NASA's Jet Propulsion Laboratory (JPL), in addition to other open data projects.